jnguyening/Olympic_Analysis_PBI_SQL/README.md

 # Olympics Data Analysis

-Welcome to my Olympic Data Analysis project!
-This repository contains queries and visualizations for analyzing historical Olympic Games data using SQL and Power BI.
-Whether you're a sports enthusiast, data scientist, or just curious about the history of the Olympics, this project provides valuable insights and tools for exploring Olympic data.
+This repository contains Power BI reports, SQL scripts, and documentation for an Olympic data analysis project.
+The project focuses on analyzing historical Olympic data using Power BI for visualization and SQL for data preparation and manipulation.